Most Asian Markets Drop, Dollar Gains As Trump Fires Tariff Warning - UrduPoint

 He said the declaration "shatters any lingering hopes that...
 Scott Bessent might usher in an era of moderation".

+"And with Trump hitting two of its key importers, Canada and Mexico, harder with the proposed 25 percent tariffs, it actually makes China's goods relatively cheaper," he said.

+"China will likely be cautious in its response, not wanting to spark another tit-for-tat trade war -- particularly given its substantially weaker economic outlook compared to when Trump first took office."

-Asia's struggles came after another up day on Wall Street, where the Dow ended at a second successive record, helped by the choice of Bessent, though US futures were down Tuesday.
+Asia's struggles came after another up day on Wall Street, where the Dow ended on a second successive record, helped by the choice of Bessent, though US futures were down Tuesday.

-Bitcoin struggled below $95,000 after dropping to a six-day low of around $92,600 Monday as the Trump-fuelled rally that had seen it surge around 50 percent to within a whisker of $100,000 ran out of steam.
+Bitcoin struggled just above $94,200 after dropping to a six-day low of around $92,600 Monday as the Trump-fuelled rally that had seen it surge around 50 percent to within a whisker of $100,000 ran out of steam.

-Oil prices extended Monday's losses of around three percent that came after an official said Israel's security cabinet was to decide Tuesday on whether to accept a ceasefire in its war with Hezbollah in Lebanon.
+Oil prices edged up after Monday losses of around three percent that came after an official said Israel's security cabinet was to decide Tuesday whether to accept a ceasefire in its war with Hezbollah in Lebanon.
 The stronger dollar was also depressing the commodity.

-The United States, European Union and United Nations have all pushed in recent days for a truce in the long-running hostilities between Israel and Hezbollah, which flared into all-out war in late September.
+US, European Union and United Nations officials have all pushed in recent days for a truce in the long-running hostilities between Israel and Hezbollah, which flared into all-out war in late September.

 New York - Dow: UP 1.0 percent at 44,736.57 (close)